pinobatch/pently/docs/usage.md

   Channel is 0, 4, 8, 12, or 16, representing pulse 1, pulse 2,
   triangle, noise, and attack.
 Instrument is an element of the `pently_instruments` table.
-* `getTVSystem`, defined in `paldetect.s`, waits for two NMIs and counts the time between them to determine which TV system is in use.
+* `getTVSystem`, defined in `paldetect.s`, waits for the PPU to stabilize and counts the time between vertical blanking periods to determine which TV system is in use.
 It returns a region value in A: 0 means NTSC, 1 means PAL NES, and 2 means PAL famiclones such as [Dendy].
-Make sure your NMI handler finishes within 1500 cycles (not taking the whole vertical blanking period or waiting for sprite 0) while calling this, or the result will be wrong.
+It should be called with NMI off and can replace the PPU wait spin loop in your game's init code.
 * `pently_get_beat_fraction`, defined in `bpmmath.s`, reads the
   fraction of the current beat.
 Returns a value from 0 to 95 in A.